balintszarvas/Complex_Systems_Simulation/readme.md

 # Group 10: Modeling the resilience of the immune response against bacterial infections
 This project contains  spatial model for a bacteria-immunecell system based on a 2D stochastic automaton with an accompanying

-By Anton Dolganov, Peter Hajo Groen, Bálint Szarvas and Sacha Gijsber
+By Anton Dolganov, Peter Hajo Groen, Bálint Szarvas and Sacha Gijsbers

 ---